 Deborah has direct experience assisting adults through crisis intervention, life transitions, relationship building, individual and family recovery issues, self-development, and spiritual emergence.
 She provided seminars, support groups and individual, couple and family therapy in faith-based settings.

-As a Site Coordinator in several Hope Counseling Centers, and later as the Clinical Administrator and Assistant to the Dean of Clinical Affairs for Richmont Graduate University, Deborah has reliably supported the graduate training of counselor interns.
+As a Clinical Coordinator in several Hope Counseling Centers, and later as the Clinical Administrator and Assistant to the Dean of Clinical Affairs for Richmont Graduate University, Deborah has reliably supported the graduate training of counselor interns.
 Currently, in addition to offering psycho-educational seminars and specific skill building workshops, she facilitates support and discussion groups focusing on spiritual integration and personal growth.